UPB-FILS-MA/upb-fils-ma.github.io/docs/tutorials/embassy/index.md

 ![Raspberry Pi Debug probe](assets/the-probe.png)

-To connect them, we will use the `3-pin debug to 0.1-inch header (female)` cable.
-First, carefully insert the `3-pin debug` head in the **right side** connector.
-Then you will also need to connect it to the `Pico W`.
-You will find attached the pinout, take a closer look at the bottom of the image:
+To connect them, we will use the **3-pin debug to 0.1-inch header (female)** cable.
+First, carefully insert the **3-pin debug** head in the **right side** connector.
+Then you will also need to connect it to the Raspberry Pi Pico W. You will find attached the pinout, take a closer look at the bottom of the image:

 ![Raspberry Pi Pico W pinout](assets/picow-pinout.svg)